-For more information, see How to set the ticket type to Question when a ticket is created.
+For more information, see the article: How to set the ticket type to Question when a ticket is created.

 - Set ticket priority to normal when a ticket is created

-For more information, see How to set the ticket priority to normal when a ticket is created.
+For more information, see the article: How to set the ticket priority to normal when a ticket is created.

 - Notify a group when an SLA is breached

-For more information, see Can I be notified of an SLA breach?.
+For more information, see the article: Can I be notified of an SLA breach?.

 - Set the ticket priority based on a word

-For more information, see How to set the ticket priority based on a word or sentence.
+For more information, see the article: How to set the ticket priority based on a word or sentence.

 - How to set the ticket priority with a trigger